Baseband-processor/Air-Legacy/README.md

 _Air::Pcap_ is an additional special support library for Air::Lorcon2, it uses the nl80211 layer for enabling the airpcap packet inject driver.

-For now is still under heavy development, will released soon!
+For now is still under heavy development, stay tuned!